primate-run/primate/docs/guides/responses/stream-events-with-sse.md

 ---
-name: Stream events with SSE
+title: Stream events with SSE
 ---

 Use **Server-Sent Events (SSE)** to push updates to the browser over a